banrovegrie/old-site/_pages/about.md

 > You can’t cross the sea merely by standing and staring at the water.

-Other than Quantum Information, as a research student, I am also interested in Computational Complexity, Type Theory and Programming Language Theory.
-I also have broad interests in math and machine learning.
+As a research student, I am interested in Quantum Information, Programming Language Theory and Computational Complexity.
+I also have broad interests in machine learning and applied mathematics.

 Contact Me
 ----------